 Add all the essential oils in the ice water and soak a soft cloth or face towel inside.
 Wring out the cloth and place on the forehead to cool the person with a fever.
 Soak again after a few minutes and repeat until the fever subsides.

-For babies, you can use the same method as described above and use the following essential oils: 2 drops each of eucalyptus, peppermint and lavender with around 150ml water plus ice.
+For babies, you can use the same method as described above and use the following essential oils: 2 drops each of chamomile, peppermint and lavender with around 150ml water plus ice.

 5. Warming Blend for Fever Chills